GCSchmidt/sudoku-solver-project/README.md

 The `sudoku_solver.py` program offers the ability to solve Sudoku quizzes from `.xlsx` files or image files (`.png`, `.jpg`).
 Some examples of input files can be found under the  `.\inputs\` folder.

-To get started, try running the solver to solve a quiz in .xlsx format using the following command:
+To get started, try running the program to solve a quiz in .xlsx format using the following command:

 ``` bash
 python3 scripts/sudoku_solver.py ./inputs/xlsx/intermediate.xlsx